 Santa Lucia’s story begins in the fifth century when the aristocratic Lucy goes with her mother to the grave of Saint Agata to pray for a cure for a mysterious ailment which has afflicted her mother.
-During her vigil Lucia falls asleep and has a vision of Saint Agata who calls her into a religious life.
-Making a vow to follow god, Lucia’s mother was cured.
+During her vigil, Lucia falls asleep and has a vision of Saint Agata who calls her into religious life.
+Making a vow to follow God, Lucia’s mother was cured.

 The Saint was tortured and eventually decapitated, but nothing was able to make her renounce her faith.
 Contrary to popular belief her eyes were not removed as part of her tortures.
 Popular iconography in major artworks often depicts the Saint with a pair of eyes on a tray, this symbolism associated with her came much later as she became known as the patron saint of sight, stemming from the origins of her name, Lucia meaning light.

-At Syracuse the hometown of Saint Lucy the locals make a sweet wheat based dessert, their Cuccia is made of grains softened after being soaked in water for a few days, then boiled and flavoured according to personal taste.
-This cuccia dolce is combined with ricotta and chocolate cream, vin cotto (wine conserve), cinnamon, chocolate powder, pistacchio and candid fruits.
+At Syracuse the hometown of Saint Lucy the locals make a sweet wheat-based dessert, their Cuccia is made of grains softened after being soaked in water for a few days, then boiled and flavoured according to personal taste.
+This cuccia dolce is combined with ricotta and chocolate cream, vin cotto (wine conserve), cinnamon, chocolate powder, pistachio and candied fruits.